FB_MemRingBuffer

 FB_MemRingBuffer 1:

 The function block FB_MemRingBuffer can be used to write data sets with different lengths in a ring buffer or to read previously written data sets from the ring buffer.
-The written data sets are read in the same order as they were previously written to the ring buffer, based on the FIFO principle, i.e. the oldest entries are read first.
+The written data sets are read out according to the FIFO principle in the same order in which they were previously written to the ring buffer.
+This means that the oldest entries are the first ones that are read.
 The buffer memory is made available to the function block via the pBuffer/cbBuffer input variables.
 Writing/reading of data sets is controlled via action calls.
 The function block features the following tasks:

 VAR_INPUT